davecan/SafeSuperMemo/README.md

-# Overview
+## Overview

 This script is designed to wrap execution of SuperMemo so that it can be safely maintained in Dropbox.

-# What about the Dropbox Conflict Resolver?
+### What about the Dropbox Conflict Resolver?

+There's absolutely nothing wrong with the AutoHotKey-based Dropbox Conflict Resolver available on the SuperMemopedia site.
+It's a perfectly fine tool.
+If you like it and want to keep using it please feel free.
+It's been in use for years.

-SafeSuperMemo takes the idea of the AutoHotKey-based Dropbox Conflict Resolver available on the SuperMemopedia site and extends it by adding a basic automated collection backup capability.
-Since it is PowerShell it eliminates the dependency on AutoHotKey.
+SafeSuperMemo takes the same idea and extends it by adding a basic automated collection backup capability.
+Since it is PowerShell it also eliminates the dependency on AutoHotKey, and significantly expands the possibilities of what features can be added.

 What it does: